clearhaus/gateway-api-docs/source/index.md

 555555 and ending with 4444, you can specify a valid status `code` as transaction amount to trigger the status.

+When testing towards the test endpoint, the CSC 987 -- and only 987 -- is considered a match for all PANs.

 ## Endpoint summary